swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 directory called the *home* directory.
 Every user has their own home directory where they have full access to do whatever they want.
 In this case, the `pwd` command tells us that the name of our home directory is.
-The last word in that listing is also the name of your user.
+The last word in that listing should also be the name of your user.
 You can also find out your user name by entering the command `whoami`.

 **File Types**

 When you enter the `ls` command, it lists the contents of the current directory.
-There are several items in the home directory, notice that they are all colored blue.
-This tells us that all of these items are directories as opposed to files.

-Let's create an empty file using the `touch` command.
-Enter the
-command:

-    touch testfile

-Then list the contents of the directory again.
-You should see that a new entry, called `testfile`, exists.
-It is colored white meaning that it is a file, as opposed to a directory.
-The `touch` command just creates an empty file.
+There are several items in the home directory.
+In many cases, the shell will color files according to what kind of file they are.
+For instance, directories may be blue, executable files may be green, and so on.
 Some terminals will not color the directory entries in this very convenient way.
 In those terminals, use `ls -F` instead of `ls`.
 The `-F` argument modifies the results so that a slash is placed at the